On This Day in History: October 6

 - American Revolutionary War: British forces capture Forts Clinton and Montgomery on the Hudson River.

 - Seven Years' War: The British Capture Manila from Spain and occupy it.

 - Immigrant families found Germantown, Pennsylvania in the first major immigration of German people to America.

 - Euridice, the earliest surviving opera, receives its première performance, beginning the Baroque period.

 - Spain's DeSoto expedition takes over the Apalachee capital of Anhaica for their winter quarters.

 - Transition from Sui to Tang: Wang Shichong decisively defeats Li Mi at the Battle of Yanshi.

-- Byzantine Empress Eudoxia dies from the miscarriage of her seventh and last pregnancy.
+- Byzantine Empress Eudoxia dies from the miscarriage of her seventh pregnancy.